 What is a lunar month?
 It’s the duration between successive new moons.
 Also called a lunation or synodic month, it has a mean period of 29.53059 days (29 days 12 hours and 44 minutes).
 That’s the mean, but the the true length varies throughout the year.

-The longest lunar month (Dec 18, 2016 to Jan 17, 2018) is 7 hours and 3 minutes longer than the mean lunar month, and the shortest lunar month (May 25 to Jun 24) is 5 hours and 58 minutes shorter than the mean lunar month.
+This year’s longest lunar month (January 6 to February 4) is 6 hours and 51 minutes longer than the mean lunar month, and the shortest lunar month (August 1 to August 30) is 5 hours and 19 minutes shorter than the mean lunar month.

-Added all up, the duration of the longest lunar month in this period of 13 lunar months is 13 hours and 01 minute greater than that of the shortest lunar month.
+Added all up, the duration of the year’s longest lunar month is 12 hours and 10 minutes greater than that of the shortest lunar month.

 Follow the links below to learn more:

 |Dec 07, 2018 to Jan 06, 2019||29 days 18 hours 08 min|

 |Jan 06 to Feb 04||29 days 19 hours 35 min|